Rusty Angelfish

 The Rusty Angelfish Angel is an omnivore.
 In the wild their diet consists mostly of algae and detritus.
 They will also pick on the polyps of any stony coral and most soft corals, as well as tunicates, clam mantles, cnidarians, sea squirts and sponges.

-In captivity a diet rich in vegetable matter is essential, as well as some proteins.
+In captivity a diet a diet rich in vegetable matter is essential, as well as some proteins.
 It is important that you feed angelfish all kinds of live, frozen, and prepared formula foods.
 They do well on frozen foods with marine or Spirulina algae, mysid shrimp, shaved shrimp, and other high quality fare.
 A mature tank with live rock can help supply a good amount of natural algae foods (containing copepods and other small edibles) and diatom algae.
-There are also several good commercial foods available that are designed for angelfish, including Formula II and Angel Formula.
+There are several good commercial foods available including Formula II and Angel Formula.

-• Diet Type: Omnivore - May get most of their veggies from the algal crops on the live rock.
-Otherwise provide spirulina type diet.
-Also needs supplemented meaty foods if the copepod population is not strong in the algae growth.
+• Diet Type: Omnivore – May get most of their veggies from the algal crops on the live rock.
+Otherwise provide a spirulina type diet.
+Also needs supplemented meaty foods if the copepod population in the algae is not strong.

-• Flake Food: Yes - If they will accept.
+• Flake Food: Yes – If they will accept it, offer a food with Spirulina algae and sponge material included.

 • Live foods (fishes, shrimps, worms): Some of Diet - Brine shrimp, mysis shrimp, as well as other protein sources can be offered occasionally.

-• Vegetable Food: Most of Diet - They can get most of their vegetable from algal crops on the live rock, but it is also recommended to provide feedings of a spirulina type diet.
+• Vegetable Food: Most of Diet – May get most of their vegetable from algae present in tank, but it is also recommended to provide supplemental feedings of a spirulina type diet.

 • Meaty Food: Some of Diet - They will eat the copepods found in the algal growth, but there may not be a strong population.
 It is recommended to also provide a protein type as part of their diet.